Abdeljalil-Bouchfar/CPP-Modules/README.md

 When a derived class overrides a virtual function, it provides its own implementation of the function thatis used instead of the implementation provided by the base class.
 This allows classes to provide a commoninterface, while still allowing each class to provide its own unique implementation of the interface.

-Here's an example of using virtual functions in C++:
+Here's an example of using virtual functions:

 ```cpp
 class Animal {